AnthonyCxx/Notes-and-Writeups/studyGuide.md

   on the data-type being thrown.

   ##### Catching Other Errors
   If you want to catch any data type, write 'catch(...)' (this is for variadic statements, which were introduced in C++11.
-You can put this at the end of a series <br />
-  of catch statements to make sure you catch everything.
+You can put this at the end of a series of catch statements to make sure you catch everything.

   ### Exception Classes with Try, Throw, and Catch